 - H.E.
 Mr. Carlos Alvarado Quesada, President of Costa Rica

-H.E.
+- H.E.
 Mr. Michael D. Higgins, President of Ireland

 - H.E.
 Ms. Retno Marsudi, Minister of Foreign Affairs of Indonesia

 - Dr. Tedros Adhanom Ghebreyesus, Director-General of the World Health Organization

 - Ms. Winnie Byanyima, Executive Director, UNAIDS

-H.E Dr. Fitsum Assefa Adela, Minister in Charge of the Planning and Development Commission of Ethiopia
+- H.E Dr. Fitsum Assefa Adela, Minister in Charge of the Planning and Development Commission of Ethiopia

 - Mr. James Love, Director, Knowledge Ecology International

 - Dr. Mariângela Simão, Assistant Director General for Access to Medicines and Health Products, World Health Organization

-Mr. Alberto Rodriguez, Director of Strategy and Operations, Office of the Vice President of Human Development, World Bank
+- Mr. Alberto Rodriguez, Director of Strategy and Operations, Office of the Vice President of Human Development, World Bank

-Moderator: Sarah Cliffe, Director of the Center on International Cooperation
+- Moderator: Sarah Cliffe, Director of the Center on International Cooperation